amfrear/CST326/Activity1KeyConsiderations/README.md

 Simultaneously, Git repositories are essential for effective version control.
 Developers use Git to manage code changes, work on multiple branches concurrently, and merge contributions safely, thereby minimizing conflicts.
 As Chacon and Straub (2014) observe, “Git’s distributed nature allows for comprehensive version control and collaborative development, which is essential in fast-paced agile environments” (p.
 98).
 This system ensures that all code modifications are documented and traceable.

-Moreover, integrating Git with agile tools further enhances project management by linking commits and pull requests directly to specific user stories or tasks.
+Integrating Git with agile tools further enhances project management by linking commits and pull requests directly to specific user stories or tasks.
 This integration supports automated testing and continuous integration processes, which in turn uphold code quality and accelerate iterative development.
 Together, these tools embody the Scrum principles of transparency, collaboration, and continuous improvement, ultimately leading to a more efficient and adaptive software development process.

 **References**
 Atlassian.
 (2021). *What is Scrum?
 A practical guide to Agile project management*.
 Retrieved from [https://www.atlassian.com/agile/scrum](https://www.atlassian.com/agile/scrum)